Bachelor of Science in

 The Department of Public Health offers a bachelors of science program in Health Care Administration (major with no minor requirements).
 This program prepares the student for management and administrative positions in various types of health care facilities, organizations, and agencies such as hospitals, nursing homes, group medical practices, health maintenance organizations, public health agencies and clinics.
 This program will also prepare individuals to work in medical sales companies, health planning agencies, insurance sector and other related health organizations.
 Individuals completing this program are academically prepared to enter graduate programs in health care administration provided that the student meets the entrance requirements of the particular graduate program to which (s)he applies.

-Health care Administration offers Minor Program.
+Health Care Administration offers the following Minor and Certificate Programs:

 Who Should Apply ?